watsonpaul80/tipping_monster/Docs/model_storage.md

 # Model Storage

-The repository no longer stores the full XGBoost model binaries.
-Only a lightweight `tipping-monster-xgb-model.bst` is kept in the repository for unit tests and CI checks.
-All full training models are saved as tarballs and uploaded to the `tipping-monster` S3 bucket under the `models/` prefix.
-These full models remain on S3 and are downloaded on demand during inference or evaluation.
+The repository no longer stores any XGBoost model binaries.
+All training models are saved as tarballs and uploaded to the `tipping-monster` S3 bucket under the `models/` prefix.
+The loader utilities download the required model from S3 when needed.
+Unit tests build a tiny throwaway model on the fly so no binary blobs live in the repository.

 To fetch the latest model manually: